Interaction Replica: Tracking Human-Object Interaction and Scene Changes From Human Motion: Capturing Setup

-Xsens Awinda outputs the data in form of skeleton joint angles which is not directly compatible to SMPL~\cite{smpl2015loper} pose parameters format.
-To convert between these formats we developed the following retargeting algorithm: we export the motion from Xsens internal format (MVN) into Autodesk FBX format and use Autodesk FBX Python SDK~\cite{autodesk_fbx} to read and extract rotation for each joint in form of quaternions.
-We convert those quaternions to axis-angle representation used in SMPL.
-We map joint rotations from FBX skeleton to SMPL skeleton according to manually designed mapping.
-As a result, we can produce SMPL pose parameter vector by concatenating the mapped axis-angle joint rotations in the right order.
-While this method works well in most cases, we notice some pose artifacts during specific motions, \eg the stomach is sometimes bent too much forward while the person leans forward to grab an object (\eg supp.
-Fig.~\ref{fig:exp_gt_vs_reproduction}).
-This artifact appears in all of the methods we explored (HPS (Improved), HPS (Improved) + Visual object localization, HOPS) because the error happens on the data preprocessing stage and does not depend on the chosen method.
-One possible way to improve the quality of retargeting is to switch to fiting the SMPL model to chosen Xsens skeleton joints instead of copying joint rotations directly~--~we aim to explore this in the future work.
+The Xsens Awinda outputs human poses in the form of skeleton joint angles, which is not directly compatible with the SMPL~\cite{smpl2015loper} pose parameters format.
+To convert between these formats, we developed the following retargeting algorithm: we export the motion from the Xsens internal format (MVN) into the Autodesk FBX format and use the Autodesk FBX Python SDK~\cite{autodesk_fbx} to extract the rotation of each joint as a quaternion.
+We convert those quaternions to the axis-angle representation used in SMPL.
+We map joint rotations from the FBX skeleton to the SMPL skeleton according to a manually designed mapping.
+Finally, we produce the SMPL pose parameter vector by concatenating the mapped axis-angle joint rotations in the right order.
+If available, we additionally use Xsens gloves from Manus to capture the fine-grained fingers motion, and adapt the algorithm accordingly (see Sec.~\ref{sec:hands}).